Skip to main content

 mklabel gpt

-6. Create partitions using the mkpart utility, specify the start and end of the partition:
+6. Create partitions using the utility mkpart, specify the beginning and end of the section:

 mkpart primary 0 1GB